BlitzBudget/learn.blitzbudget.com/chapters/devops/aws/cdk/mastering-aws-cdk-infrastructure-as-code-and-resource-deployment-on-aws/index.md

-#Title: "Mastering AWS CDK: Infrastructure as Code and Resource Deployment on AWS"
+# "Mastering AWS CDK: Infrastructure as Code and Resource Deployment on AWS"

 Chapter 1: Introduction to AWS CDK - Getting Started with Infrastructure as Code Chapter 2: Setting Up Your AWS CDK Environment - Preparing for Resource Deployment